muchcreative/Single-Stock-EDA-Example/README.md

 Before we start we also need to make some data assumptions.

 Data:
-- Null hypothesis is that long-term trends are not identifiable in a single stock
 - Data and stock market is non-stationary
 - Stock data does not follow a random walk

 Goals:
-- Reject the above null hypothesis
 - Create understandable and applicable machine learning or strategy algorithmic features with EDA

 Will be, not completely a random walk but a verison of it with some underlying trend or drift and creating algorithsm to help trade the stock market are multivariate models with univariate models being impractical in real-life.